 Rupert Bear lived amongst the lush greenery of Nutwood Forest with his parents, Mr Bear – a pipe-smoking traditionalist in a three-piece suit – and Mrs Bear – a homely type in an apron, forever baking, cleaning and polishing.

 Rupert perpetually dressed in a pillar-box red jumper and bright yellow checked trousers (with matching scarf) and personified all that was innocent and exciting about childhood.

-Rupert first appeared in the pages of the Daily Express on 8 November 1920, created by Mary Tourtel (wife of one of the newspaper’s editors).
+Rupert first appeared in the pages of the Daily Express in 1920, created by Mary Tourtel (wife of one of the newspaper’s editors).

 This string puppet series was commissioned by ITV for their early afternoon children’s slot but was later permanently moved to lunchtime, with the stories read by Judy Bennett.

 Only 13 episodes were made initially, but the series was a runaway success for the channel and it eventually ran for six years over 156 individual adventures.

 Other characters appearing regularly in The Adventures of Rupert Bear included Bill Badger, Podgy Pig, Pong Ping the Pekinese, Edward Trunk the elephant boy, Willy Wisp, Mr Grimnasty and fox twins Freddie and Ferdie.

 The scariest of all the characters was undoubtedly the forest troll, Raggety the Twig Boy.

 The wonderful, bouncy theme song, sung by Jackie Lee, reached #14 in January 1971 and stayed in the British charts for nearly four months.
 Lee had already enjoyed a hit in 1968 with the theme to another children’s TV programme, White Horses.